 Swedish prosecutors have rejected those allegations.

 The women have accused Assange of rape, molestation and unlawful coercion.
-Assange's lawyers say the allegations stem from a dispute over "consensual but unprotected sex" and argue that he has offered to make himself available for questioning via video Relevant Products/Services link or in person in Britain.
+Assange's lawyers say the allegations stem from a dispute over "consensual but unprotected sex" and argue that he has offered to make himself available for questioning via video link or in person in Britain.

 Lawyer Gemma Lindfield, acting for Sweden, said the allegations had enhanced Assange's reputation among his supporters, who "view it as part of the wider conspiracy."
 She said given Assange's nomadic lifestyle and loose ties to some of those promising bond, there was "a real risk" he would flee.